COVID-19 & GCS

 TRAVEL

-Recommendations regarding travel are continually changing based on the spread of the COVID-19 virus, and differ domestically and internationally.
+Recommendations regarding travel can change based on the spread of the COVID-19 virus, and at times differ domestically and internationally.

 We ask for your cooperation and care in following these guidelines, as we are all responsible collectively for the health and safety of our GCS Community.